People

 Interested in joining the Ehlmann lab?

-• Graduate students: Graduate students apply to a Ph.D. option with GPS and work with two faculty their first year prior to selection of an advisor(s) (see GPS graduate program FAQ).
-Late December/early January is the deadline for graduate admissions (see Caltech sites for details).
-Due to the current size of the lab, we are not presently in active recruiting mode but do review all applications received and make option-level admissions decisions in conjunction with other faculty.
+- Graduate students: Graduate students apply in December to a GPS Division Ph.D. option and work with two faculty their first year prior to selection of an advisor(s) (see GPS graduate program FAQ).
+We are not presently in active recruiting mode but do review all applications received and make option-level admissions decisions in conjunction with other faculty.

-• Undergraduate students: We accept applications through Caltech's WAVE and SURF programs for summer interns.
-For those interested in lunar science or mission operations, we have a Lunar Trailblazer internship, offered termly (announced on the mission twitter).
+- Undergraduate students: For those Caltech or PCC students interested in lunar science or mission operations, we have a Lunar Trailblazer internship, offered termly (announced on the mission twitter).
+Caltech has WAVE/SURF programs for summer interns but the Ehlmann lab is not taking students in 2024.

 Faculty